 - If your child’s school keeps spare emergency reliever inhalers on the premises, find out where they’re kept.
 Your child may need to use one if they can’t access their own inhaler for any reason.

 - Make sure your child’s inhaler is labelled.
 Ideally, keep it in the original box with the prescription label, stored with the caps on.
 Also, check the inhalers regularly to make sure there is plenty of medicine in them, and to make sure they’re in date

-- If your child needs to take any extra medicines during school hours, tell the teacher that you’ll put the instructions in writing.
+- If your child needs to take any extra medicines during school hours, provide the teacher with written guidance from your GP.

 - Show the teacher your child’s reliever inhaler and spacer (if they use one).
 Explain that if your child has a spacer, they must always use it as it helps make their inhaler more effective.

 4. Plan for emergencies

 Your child’s teacher, and other key school staff, need to know the signs that your child may be having an asthma attack, and when to call 999.
 Your child’s written asthma action plan lists asthma attack symptoms and has step-by-step instructions on what to do.

 Make sure the teacher knows your child must be constantly watched and reassured by an adult until they’re feeling better.
 It’s important your child is never sent to get their inhaler – the inhaler must be taken to them.

 Questions you could ask your child’s teacher